j-haacker/cryoswath/README.md

 ### init project

-cryoswath will deal with data that is not meant to reside in the installation directory.
-The command `cryoswath-init` will setup a directory structure and download some auxiliary files.
+CryoSwath will deal with data that is not meant to reside in the installation directory.
+The command `cryoswath-init` will set up a directory structure and download some auxiliary files.
 Please choose a project name of you liking and replace `proj_dir` in the following.